paulvha/svm30/README.md

 ## Versioning

+### October 2023
+ * Tested on UNO-R4 WIFI.
+Works unmodified on Wire.
+Wire1 can NOT be used as the SVM needs 5V.

 ### Version 1.3.1 / August 2022 / paulvha
  * fixed _pf_buffer_ warning on ESP32 when compiling with -Werror=all